Table Of Contents

 Major fraud cases are damaging to the entire industry, leading to drops in the valuation of cryptos and a damaging loss of confidence from would-be investors.
 Public perception suffers from constant negative media coverage.
 It influences the idea that crypto is a fad or a scam.

 Does this mean that cryptos have no future and will never be adopted?
 No, it does not.
 Most qualified observers admit that, by virtue of the technology underpinning blockchain, it is secure.
-This means that when you have coins locked safely away in an industry-approved storage format, they cannot be or stolen, you also cannot double spend, and your coins will not disappear in a puff of smoke, as many crypto myths contend.
+This means that when you have coins locked safely away in an industry-approved storage format, they cannot be stolen, you also cannot double spend, and your coins will not disappear in a puff of smoke, as many crypto myths contend.

 However, the security of the technology is not really what many traders are asking about.
-Investors want to know that crypto is not used for scams, and money laundering on the mysterious dark Web.
+Investors want to know that crypto is not used for scams, and money laundering on the mysterious dark web.
 The sad truth is that crypto is definitely used for these purposes.
 Consumers want to know that these cases are in the minority and steps are being taken to close many of the gaps that make the industry vulnerable.

-Market commentators expect crypto growth to be stead but not stellar.
+Market commentators expect crypto growth to be steady but not stellar.
 There are bound to be ups and downs, as we are seeing in the current down cycle.
 What the currency does not need is to be bedeviled by endless bad press and scandal.
 This will only complicate and lengthen the road to mainstream acceptance

-Check for a Stable Ecosystem
+Check for a stable ecosystem

 There is comfort in the fact that the perpetrators of crimes in all these cases were indicted or arrested in a highly transparent and public fashion.
 This could be a deterrent for future criminals, if nothing else.
 Also, when you work in a market that has a strong culture of whistleblowers and complaint registrations, you are off to a better start.